 - When the going is good, take the profit, know how much profit you are prepared to take.
 You may take the profit in stages or all at once.
 Once you have earned your trading cost you are home and away so you can relax and watch profits soar.

-- Don’t cross the line, if you are doubtful what the market is doing, then step aside.
-It may be the time to sit back and learn with out the burn.
+- Don’t cross the line, if you are doubtful of what the market is doing, then step aside.
+It may be the time to sit back and learn without the burn.

-- Having more than 5 trading positions at once is more that sufficient.
-Otherwise you will lose control and will make decisions out of stress or fear.
+- Having more than 5 trading positions at once is more than sufficient.
+Otherwise, you will lose control and will make decisions out of stress or fear.